 Customers can request a trip via a mobile application or through a call center.

 Microtransit can be an effective option in lower-density areas where fixed-route service is less viable.

-In addition to suggesting changes to bus routes, the suggested plan adds service to some bus routes by operating earlier and/or later in the day than they currently do and adding more service on both weekdays and weekends.
+In addition to suggesting changes to bus routes, the plan adds service to some bus routes by operating earlier and/or later in the day than they currently do and adding more service on both weekdays and weekends.